 Influenced by Roy DeCarava

 Bey has never stopped waxing lyrical on the influence of the two figures that inspired his artistic career, especially Roy DeCarava, who was one of the most prominent photographers of his generation.
 The images he took were visually rich and redolent, and they pushed the aesthetic limits of photography.
-DeCarava was the founder of the Kamoinge Workshop based in Harlem in 1963, which launched to help African-American artists who at that time were being ignored by mainstream art institutions as well as global media.
+DeCarava was the founder of the Kamoinge Workshop based in Harlem in 1963, which launched to help African-American artists who were being ignored by mainstream art institutions and global media.

 The choice of colors